SAP/fundamental-ngx/PLATFORM_README.md

     To include an individual Angular Fundamental component in your application, you only need to import the relevant module.

-    For example, to use Switchs, add the following import to your main application module.
+    For example, to use Switch, add the following import to your main application module.

     ```javascript
     import { SwitchModule } from '@fundamental-ngx/core';